Revamped Feeding Scheme

 Under normal circumstance the Core Surf Program fed all the kids on a daily basis, while the revamped lock-down feeding supported the kids’ entire families, a total of 140 – 150 people from 24 families.

-The Surfer Kids worked in conjunction with The Lunchbox Fund, a nationwide food relief organization that source food parcels and distribute to organizations that run feeding schemes.
+Throughout May and June, for the first two rounds of distribution, The Surfer Kids worked in conjunction with The Lunchbox Fund, a nationwide food relief organization that source food parcels and distribute to organizations that run feeding schemes.

 The local distribution of the food parcels were handled by The Surfer Kids’ Coaches, Sinesipho and Luthando.